GOT ENOUGH FOR RETIREMENT ?

 The quick and easy answer for a young person is between 15% to 20% of your wages every year.
 This is the number that will probably leave you with least regret if you don't get lucky in life.
 If you do get lucky then you can retire early and thank your lucky stars.
 The media may tell you that only 10% or 15% is needed.
 But that number is probably set low so you don't freak out completely - causing you to save nothing.
 The savings rate used by governments and pension plans all around the world validate the higher 15% to 20% requirement.

 If you are asking "Am I saving enough?" it probably means you COULD actually save more.
 Given life's uncertainties, why limit your savings?
 Be the Millionaire Next Door.
 There is no real down-side to saving more.
-You may reach your goals earlier than expected, giving you the choice to retire early, etc. The graph below of historical outcomes shows the huge variability depending on your luck being born in different generations.
+You may reach your goals earlier than expected, giving you the choice to retire early, etc. The graph below of historical outcomes shows the huge variability depending on your luck to be born in different generations.
 You cannot plan away this variability.
 You can only save more than you think is enough.

 Income Tax Rates